Laronk/Filmmaking_Tutorials/Learning from my mistakes/Lessons_from_past_filmmaking_projects__Jan_Karpiuk.md

 ### Bad:

 - **Make sure the hair position matches between shots on your actors. (!!!
-Especialy whomen with long hair !!!)**
+Especialy those with long hair !!!)**

 ### Good: